OData Connector - Consuming Data

 -

 The users from your Active Directory must be imported into the portal accordingly.
-Please make sure that at least one user is included in the Administrators group, so that the system may continue to be managed.
+Please make sure that at least one user is included in the Administrators user group so that the system can continue to be administered.

 -